Our beloved pets are likely to have accidents from time to time. Especially if you’re toilet training a puppy or caring for an elderly pet.

 - Remove the bicarbonate of soda with a soft damp cloth

-If this doesn’t work, you can try making a bicarbonate of soda paste.
-Simply mix water and bicarbonate together until it forms the consistency of toothpaste.
+If this doesn’t work, you can make a bicarbonate of soda paste.
+Simply mix water and bicarbonate until it forms the consistency of toothpaste.

 Spread a thin layer evenly across the stain and leave for one hour.
-Wipe away with a clean soft damp cloth and dry with a clean towel.
+Wipe away with a clean, damp cloth and dry with a clean towel.

 Enzymatic cleaner